Skip to main content

 During the war, Knox also formed the Society of the Cincinnati in 1783, whose lofty aims were "to perpetuate the memory of the War for Independence, maintain the fraternal bonds between the officers, promote the ideals of the Revolution, support members and their families in need, distinguish its members as men of honor, and advocate for the compensation promised to the officers by Congress."

 After the war, Knox retired in 1794 had and moved to Thomaston, ME, where his wife Lucy Fluker had inherited land.
 They built a mansion there and lived out their lives in Maine.
 Knox died in Thomaston in 1806 and Lucy died in 1824.
-Today, the Knox mansion on High Street, which the Knoxs called Montpelier, is now the Henry Knox Museum and is open to visitors between Memorial Day and Labor Day.
+Today, the Knox mansion on High Street, which the Knoxs called Montpelier, is now the Henry Knox Museum and is open to visitors between Memorial Day and Columbus Day.

 Read more about local Boston landmarks pertaining to the Irish and Scots-Irish during the American Revolution